 - failing to appear for court,

-- failing to obey any other court order.
+- failing to obey any other court order.1

-Doing any of the above is considered “contempt of court”1 and subjects you to a bench warrant and a possible:
+Doing any of the above makes you vulnerable to being in “contempt of court“2 and subjects you to a bench warrant as well as a possible:

-- a county jail or California state prison sentence,
+- county jail or California state prison sentence,

-In order to understand better when and why bench warrants are issued and, more importantly how to get one cleared, our Los Angeles criminal attorneys will explain the following topics:
+In order to understand better when and why bench warrants go out and, more importantly how to quash them, our criminal attorneys will explain the following topics:

-- 1. How to Recall and Quash a California Bench Warrant
+- 1. How do I recall and quash a California bench warrant?

 If, after reading this article, you would like more information, we invite you to contact us.